isascarc/demo-isascarc/README.md

-I'm Issachar, and I'm a software developer at age 10 (do you think?
+I'm Isascar, and I'm a software developer at age 10 (do you think?
 At age 11), and I currently work as a freelancer.

 <!---
 isascarc/isascarc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.